-EASTER WATER: Of the three other kinds of holy water, that which is blessed on Holy Saturday morning for use in the Easter season is much like the ordinary holy water.
+OTHER KINDS OF HOLY WATER.
+Of the three other kinds of holy water, that which is blessed for use in the Easter season is much like the ordinary holy water.
 This is blessed with a different formula, but its value and use are much the same.
-When the Easter water has been blessed on Holy Saturday, part of it is placed in the baptismal font.
+When the Easter water has been blessed on Holy Saturday morning, part of it is placed in the baptismal font.
 Of the rest, some is used for sprinkling the people immediately after the blessing.
 Later the water is distributed to the faithful for use in their homes until Pentecost.

-BAPTISMAL WATER: After the blessing of the faithful with the new Easter water on Holy Saturday, some of this water is poured into the baptismal font and the priest mixes oil of catechumens and holy chrism with it to form baptismal water.
+After the blessing of the faithful with the new Easter water on Holy Saturday, some of this water is poured into the baptismal font and the priest mixes oil of catechumens and holy chrism with it to form baptismal water.
 After this, Baptism is conferred on any who are present to receive the sacrament.
 The water is then kept in the font for use in future Baptisms.
 This same kind of water is blessed on the eve of Pentecost, because Holy Saturday and the eve of Pentecost were the traditional days for Baptisms in the early Church.

-GREGORIAN WATER: At the consecration of churches Gregorian water is blessed for use in the ceremony.
+Gregorian water is blessed for use in the consecration of churches.
 After being mixed with wine, ashes, and salt and receiving its blessing, this water is sprinkled on the walls of the church by the celebrant, usually the bishop.
 This water is so named because its use was ordered by Pope Gregory IX.
 It is also called water of consecration.

-TWO CONCERN THE FAITHFUL: While all these forms of blessed water are used for sacred purposes by the Church, only ordinary holy water and Easter water directly concern the faithful and are provided for their use.
+While all these forms of blessed water are used for sacred purposes by the Church, only ordinary holy water and Easter water directly concern the faithful and are provided for their use.
 Many Catholics who take home containers of Easter water on Holy Saturday preserve this water for use throughout the year.
-Easter water, however, is blessed for use only in the Easter season, that is, until the feast of Pentecost.
+Easter water, however, is blessed for use only in the Easter season, that is, until the Feast of Pentecost.
 Ordinary holy water should be used in homes at all other times of the year.